pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

    One caution here is, if you start with a WeatherInfo_t value obtained from :func:`getWeatherAtLocation`, you **must** set radius_nm and max_altitude_msl_ft as they will both be zero on return from xp.getWeatherAt* calls.

-.. py:function:: setWeatherAtLocation(latitude, longitude, altitude_m, info)
+.. py:function:: setWeatherAtLocation(latitude, longitude, altitude_m, info) -> None

   :param float latitude:
   :param float longitude: floating point latitude and longitude
   :param float ground_altitude_msl: pseudo-altitude of reporting station to calibrate QNH in feet
-  :param XPLMWeatherInfo_t info: :data:`XPLMWeatherInfo_t` data structure containing requested change.
+  :param XPLMWeatherInfo_t info: :class:`XPLMWeatherInfo_t` data structure containing requested change.
 Note not all element members are applicable for "set".

   Set the current weather conditions at a given location, as if the reporting station were at ``ground_altitude_msl``.
-Weather effected is from 0 MSL up to the value of ``max_altitude_msl_ft``, with a horizontal radius of ``radius_nm`` in the passed :data:`XPLMWeatherInfo_t` data structure.
+Weather effected is from 0 MSL up to the value of ``max_altitude_msl_ft``, with a horizontal radius of ``radius_nm`` in the passed :class:`XPLMWeatherInfo_t` data structure.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMWeather/#XPLMSetWeatherAtLocation>`__ :index:`XPLMSetWeatherAtLocation`

-.. py:function:: setWeatherAtAirport(airport_id, info)
+.. py:function:: setWeatherAtAirport(airport_id, info) -> None

   :param str airport_id: airport ID
-  :param XPLMWeatherInfo_t info: :data:`XPLMWeatherInfo_t` data structure containing requested change.
+  :param XPLMWeatherInfo_t info: :class:`XPLMWeatherInfo_t` data structure containing requested change.
 Note not all element members are applicable for "set".

   See :func:`setWeatherAtLocation`.
 This function is nearly identical to setWeatherAtLocation(), where the latitude, longitude, and altitude are derived from the airport ID.
 You still need to set ``radius_nm`` and ``max_altitude_msl_ft``.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMWeather/#XPLMSetWeatherAtAirport>`__ :index:`XPLMSetWeatherAtAirport`

-.. py:function:: eraseWeatherAtLocation(latitude, longitude)
+.. py:function:: eraseWeatherAtLocation(latitude, longitude) -> None

   :param float latitude:
   :param float longitude: floating point latitude and longitude